SOLSTICE MIDWIFERY

 Is Homebirth Safe?

 There are many bodies of research that indicate that homebirth, with a skilled provider, is as safe as a hospital setting for low-risk individuals.
 Emergency complications occur very rarely and many complications can be managed safely at home.
-Midwives are trained to identify deviations from normal and to respond efficiently and effectively to optimize safety for you and your baby.
-Every birth is attended by me and another midwife from the community.
-We are both trained in adult CPR and advanced neonatal resuscitation measures.
-I carry oxygen, resuscitation equipment, IV equipment, suturing equipment, and the same anti-hemorrhagic medications that are available in the hospital setting.
+Your midwife is trained to identify deviations from normal and to respond efficiently and effectively to optimize safety for you and your baby.
+Every birth is attended by two midwives, and sometimes three!
+Our team is trained in adult CPR and advanced neonatal resuscitation measures.
+We carry oxygen, resuscitation equipment, IV equipment, suturing equipment, and the same anti-hemorrhagic medications that are available in the hospital setting.

 What happens if I need to be in a hospital?